bcbrookman/terraform-aws-kubeadm-k8s/README.md

 > [!IMPORTANT]
 > No [CNI plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) is installed by this module.
 You will need to install one yourself before running workloads.

-> [!WARNING]
-> For now, the API server endpoint is configured with the IP address of the first control-plane node.
-While suitable for testing, it does not provide high-availability.

 ## Example Usage